 The current City of Perth's representative on the Mindarie Regional Council is Cr Jim Adamos with Cr Janet Davidson as Deputy.
-The Technical Officer representative is the Director Construction and Maintenance.
-Mr Paul Crosetta.
+The Technical Officer representative is the Director Construction and Maintenance, Mr Paul Crosetta.

-Legislation Part 3, Division 4 of the Local Government Act 1995 and Reporting Council Four Year Priorities: Living in Perth
+Legislation Part 3, Division 4 of the Local Government Act 1995

-Integrated Planning Corporate Business Plan
+Integrated Planning and Reporting Framework Implications Corporate Business Plan sustainable ways of living